 People's Choice, Virtual: Hillside by Claudia Hershmann

 OPEN MIC NIGHT @ Starkweather 4th Fridays.
 Music starts at 7PM, $4, $3 members.

 What are open mics?
 Come play, sing, read, perform!
 Come listen and enjoy!
 Performers sign in at the door and perform 2 or 3 numbers (depending on how busy we are).
 Most of our performers are musicians but comedy, poetry, acting are all welcome.
 We welcome all ages and abilities.
 Everyone pays the nominal amount, as this is a fund raiser for Starkweather Arts Center, a non profit.

-Open Mic @ Starkweather is in its 11th year and is upstairs.
+Open Mic @ Starkweather is upstairs.
 (Sorry no elevators)

 Romeo Mural "Spirit of Romeo"

 Project Partners Starkweather Arts Center, DIA and Romeo DDA worked together with Lead artist Nicole Macdonald and artist Stephanie Sucaet-Felczak to create a mural in downtown Romeo on the Medaugh Building at 133 S. Main Street.

 Special thanks to our generous community minded donors the Four County Community Foundation and Kiwanis of the Romeo Area.

 A dedication ceremony took place Saturday, October 12 featuring guest speakers State Senator Peter J.Lucido, Village President Christine Malzahn, Four County Community Foundation Director Kathy Dickens, DIA Project Director Charles Garling and DIA Director Salvador Salort-Pons.

 Additional contributors were Sue & Jerry Vagi and Charles Garling for the Mural Maintenance Fund.
 Thanks to Mike Romano of Tech City for filming the progress of the mural.